robinschmid/robinschmid.github.io/_pages/about.md

   - /about.html
 ---

-Meet me, Corinna Brungs, and others on our Computational Mass Spectrometry Seminar Europe Tour 2023 and learn about: Mass Spectrometry Basics, Data Processing, Compound Annotation, Automated Spectral Library Generation, Molecular Networking, microbeMASST & MZmine.
+Corinna and my MZmine EU Workshop Tour 2023 concluded successfully.
+So there are going to be more workshops next year on Computational Mass Spectrometry.
+Join and learn more about: Mass Spectrometry Basics, Data Processing, Compound Annotation, Automated Spectral Library
-Next stop: [Munich Metabolomics Meeting](https://www.helmholtz-munich.de/en/munich-metabolomics-meeting-2023/program) @Helmholtz Munich
+Generation, Molecular Networking, microbeMASST & MZmine.

-Join our project **FAIRification of mass spectral libraries** at the Elixir BioHackathon in Barcelona (online/in person).
+Your next chance to join will by in April in Prague.

 ## About